Education

 Eagleton Undergraduate Associates Program

 Eagleton Undergraduate Associates learn about real-world politics and government from experienced practitioners and faculty.
 Rutgers University juniors from any school or major are eligible to apply for this selective three-semester certificate program.
-Deadline for the 2024-2025 cohort closes on October 23rd.
+Apply for the 2025-2026 cohort starting in early September 2024.

 Courses taught at Eagleton